alexliqu09/NihonBW/README.md

 </h2>

 ## 📜 Abstract
-This work focuses on seeing a comparison between ancient and modern approaches to coloring the image where I chose two models which were Pix2Pix and Instance aware Colorization, where a notable difference was found in the coloring of their images and additionally a dataset of images related to Japan in order to put yourself in the position of training a model using data that you would only find in a certain place.
+This work focuses on seeing a comparison between ancient and modern approaches to coloring the image where I chose two models which were Pix2Pix and Instance aware Colorization, where a notable difference was found in the coloring of their images.
 * keywords:
  generative adversarial network , deep learning , instance , pix2pix , colorization , gray scale images